deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/others.md

 ## Virtual Kubelet

-Kubeletis the name of the Kubernetes agent that runs on every node of our cluster.
+Kubelet is the name of the Kubernetes agent that runs on every node of our cluster.
 When a node boots up, Kubelet is started.
 It connects to the Kubernetes API server, and it says (more or less) "Hi there, my name isnode752.
 I have that many cores, that much RAM and disk space.
 Do you per chance have any pod that I should run?" and after that, it waits for the Kubernetes API server for instructions.
 The Kubernetes API server registers the node in etcd.
 From that point, the scheduler knows about the node, and will be able to assign pods to it.
 When a pod gets assigned to the node, the pod's manifest is pushed to the node, and the node runs it.
 Later on, the Kubelet will keep updating the API server with the node's status.

 Virtual Kubeletis a program that uses the same API as Kubelet.
 It connects to the API server, introduces itself, and announces that it can run pods.
 Except, when it is assigned a pod, instead of creating containers (with Docker, CRI-O, containerd, or what have you), Virtual Kubelet will defer that work to a provider like Fargate or ACI.